• Skip to main content

 Located on Main Street downtown, the Ouray Hot Springs Pool is one of the region’s biggest and most visited places to swim.
 Opened on July 4th, 1927, this family-friendly attraction is open year-round and enjoyed by users of all ages.

-The pool area was renovated and completed in 2017, providing guests with a fresh look and well-thought facilities.
+The pool area was renovated and completed in 2017, providing guests with a fresh look and well-thought-out facilities.
 Hours of operation are 12 pm to 9 pm Monday through Friday and 11 am to 9 pm on weekends.

 The property has three pools ranging from 80-106℉, including a kids’ area and lap lanes.
 Average temperatures are kept cooler in the summer than in the winter, so guests are more comfortable.
 During the winter, it’s a treat to soak in the hot areas while gazing up at the snow-capped surrounding mountains.